Snickers Candy Bar Copycat (Gluten-Free)

 How to make gluten-free healthy homemade snickers bars with almond and oat flour and naturally sweetened with maple syrup

-Step 6: Dip the Bars
+Step 6: Dip or Drizzle

 Dipping the snickers bar in the melted chocolate with a fork.